-By 4:10am I was awake and listening to the dawn chorus tuning up outside the bedroom window (listen to the birds sings).
+By 4:10am I was awake and listening to the dawn chorus tuning up outside the bedroom window.
 The day started off quite chilly despite the forecast of “a very hot day across London” on the radio.
 After breakfast and feeding the cats I started the journey to the allotment.
 Arriving a little after 7am I discovered that I wasn’t the first.
 One of the elder gardeners who we call Scrub Lane (it’s a long story) was already digging his plot.
 After I opened my shed I put the kettle on and make the second cup of tea of the day.

 Drinking my tea I slowly walked around the allotment to take in any chances since my previous visit.
 A few more flowers had appeared and I noticed that the red rose, variety Hot Chocolate, had lots of buds waiting to open.
 Once I had finished my tea and threw the last few drops over a nearby overwintering clematis I set about starting to weed the area where the rose stood.
 Not paying too much attention I pulled out a handful of stingy nettles out along with the grass.
 Needless to say my hand felt like pins-and-needles all day.

 My plan was to water the plot and leave before the heat of the day arrived around midday.
 Towards the end of the 30 minutes it took to water the plot Gladys was walking down the central path.
 She had the same idea as me, “get in early and be gone by lunchtime”.https://seanjamescameron.com/wp-content/uploads/2020/05/IMG_0616.mov